KB-iGOT/template-validation-portal-service/README.md

 ## Python dependencies

-There are three ways to install python dependencies :-
+There are two ways to install python dependencies :-

 1. Conda and environment.yml file (recommended):-